demirrepo/AuthenticationApp/README.md

-# AuthenticationApp
+# TO-DO-BOOK
 Just another simple app.
-The app can register and add you to the members list, so you can login to it next time with your password.
-Simple register-login system.
+You can use this program to save the books that you finished at a certain time.
+You can use it by opening it on android emulator on Android Studio.